CharlieC30/Skeletonization/kimimaro/script/README.md

 - The `kimimaro/` directory is cloned from [seung-lab/kimimaro](https://github.com/seung-lab/kimimaro).
 Only this `script/` folder is tracked in version control; all other files are from the original repository.

-- The `kimimaro/scripts` directory is custom scripts for running Kimimaro skeletonization.
+- This `script/` directory contains custom scripts for running Kimimaro skeletonization.